 Care guide for orchids

-Healthy Orchids - green tips on roots, firm leaf growth, additional root/stem proliferation.
+Healthy Orchids - green tips on roots/ firm leaf growth/ additional root/stem proliferation.

-Unhealthy Orchids - saggy leaves, black and/or yellow colouring around stem, stalling or lack of additional growth.
+Unhealthy Orchids - saggy leaves/ black and/or yellow colouring around stem/ stalling or lack of additional growth.

 Condition 1

-Providing Air Flow and Circulation
+Air Flow / Circulation

 Whilst you should note that these plants are epiphytic and require airy environments, this does not necessarily mean your home environment is built to grow orchids in a similar manner.
 Your home may lack humidity required so a moderation approach is best.